 What are cultural values?
-Cultural Competence
+Cultural competence

 Page 1

-Among the values that form culture, there are two main groups - material and spiritual.
-The first is the set outstanding works intellectual, artistic, religious creativity: works of painting, literature, architectural monuments, handicrafts, etc. The second includes the social experience of society, “the principles of life that most justified themselves and showed the greatest social efficiency: morals, customs, stereotypes of behavior and consciousness, samples, assessments, images, opinions, interpretations, etc., that is, the fundamental norms of behavior and judgment that lead to an increase in the social integration of the community, to an increase in mutual understanding between people ... ”[Flier 2000: 252].
-In other words, it is the social experience of society acquired as a result of adaptation to social environment, a system of ideas about how relationships between people should be built and what a person should be like.
+Among the values that shape culture, there are two main groups - material and spiritual.
+The first is the totality outstanding works intellectual, artistic, religious creativity: works of painting, literature, architectural monuments, handicrafts, etc. The second includes the social experience of society, “the principles of life that have most justified themselves and shown the greatest social efficiency: mores, customs, stereotypes of behavior and consciousness, samples, assessments, images, opinions, interpretations, etc., that is, fundamental norms of behavior and judgment that lead to increased social integration of the community, to increased mutual understanding between people...”
+[Flier 2000: 252].
+In other words, this is the social experience of society acquired as a result of adaptation to social environment, a system of ideas about how relationships between people should be built and what a person should be like.

 see also